vshaxe/vscode-extern/README.md

 ## Usage

-Global functions and variables from the `vscode` namespace are available through `Vscode` class, while types defined in `vscode` namespace are located in the `vscode` haxe package.
+Global functions and variables from the `vscode` namespace are available through `Vscode` top-level class, while types defined in `vscode` namespace are located in the `vscode` package.

 VS Code expects a .js module that exports the `activate` function that will be called upon extension activation.
 In Haxe this is done using the `@:expose` metdata.